tim-clifford/astrodynamics-sim/Documentation/analysis.md

 ## Interface

-- The system can be initially set up by adding bodies to a list (GUI) and using sliders to set position, mass, radius, luminosity vector, reflectivity vector, and either a Keplerian orbit description around another body, or an initial velocity vector.
+- The system can be initially set up by adding bodies to a list (GUI) and using sliders to set position, mass, radius, luminosity vector, color vector, and either a Keplerian orbit description around another body, or an initial velocity vector.
 All these variables can be modified at runtime, including adding another body spontaneously.